Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

 \subsection{Fermi-LAT}

-We performed a dedicated binned analysis of this region with the publicly available \emph{Fermi}-LAT science tools\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}.
-We followed the standard recommendations from the \emph{Fermi}-LAT team to analyse data from 1 GeV up to 500 GeV, within $11^\circ$ from the LHAASO source, in order to take into account the broad instrument Point Spread Function (PSF).
-We selected only data with \texttt{evclass=128} and \texttt{evtype=3}, with \texttt{zenith angle $<90^\circ$}.
-Data were covering the time interval from $4^\mathrm{th}$ August 2008 till $31^\mathrm{st}$ January 2022, and we filtered out bad time intervals using \texttt{(DATA\_QUAL>0)\&\&(LAT\_CONFIG==1)}.
-The data were reprocessed with the most recent \texttt{P8R3\_SOURCE\_V3} IRF, and we used \texttt{gll\_iem\_v07}\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/aux/4fgl/\\Galactic\_Diffuse\_Emission\_Model\_for\_the\_4FGL\_Catalog\_Analysis.pdf} for the most updated Galactic diffuse emission model and \texttt{iso\_P8R3\_SOURCE\_V3\_v1} for the isotropic emission.
-We used a spatial binning of $0.1^\circ$/pixel and 8 logarithmically uniform energy bins per decade.
-Differently from the LHAASO Collaboration that has used the 10-years 4FGL-DR2 catalogue \citep{2020arXiv200511208B}, in our analysis we have used the more recent 12-years 4FGL-DR3 catalogue \citep{2022arXiv220111184F} to create the source model, which includes more sources.
-More specifically, the LHAASO team manually added two new $\gamma$-ray sources in their source model to describe the region of interest (ROI), found with the "find source" tool of \texttt{fermipy} \citep{2017ICRC...35..824W}.
-One of the two sources visible in their plot (see bottom left square in the left of Figure~6 of \cite{2021ApJ...919L..22C}) is now confirmed in the new DR3 catalogue as an interstellar gas clump, but with slightly shifted coordinates (4FGL J2115.2+5219c).
-The other source does not appear in the new \emph{Fermi}-LAT catalogue, and it is also not detected in our analysis.
-As recommended, we included sources in our xml model up to $5^\circ$ beyond our ROI, keeping their parameters frozen in the likelihood fit.
+We performed a dedicated binned analysis of the region around LHAASO J2108+5157 with the publicly available \emph{Fermi}-LAT science tools\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}.
+We followed the standard recommendations from the \emph{Fermi}-LAT team to analyze data from 1 GeV up to 500 GeV within $11^\circ$ of the LHAASO source in order to take into account the broad instrument point spread function (PSF).
+We specifically selected data with \texttt{evclass=128} and \texttt{evtype=3} and a \texttt{zenith angle $<90^\circ$}.
+The selected data cover the time interval from $4^\mathrm{}$ August 2008 until $31^\mathrm{}$ January 2022, and we filtered out bad time intervals using \texttt{(DATA\_QUAL>0)\&\&(LAT\_CONFIG==1)}.
+The data were reprocessed with the most recent \texttt{P8R3\_SOURCE\_V3} instrument response function (IRF), and we used \texttt{gll\_iem\_v07}\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/aux/4fgl/\\Galactic\_Diffuse\_Emission\_Model\_for\_the\_4FGL\_Catalog\_Analysis.pdf} for the most updated Galactic diffuse emission model and \texttt{iso\_P8R3\_SOURCE\_V3\_v1} for the isotropic emission.
+We used a spatial binning of $0.1^\circ$/pixel and eight logarithmically uniform energy bins per decade.
+As opposed to the LHAASO Collaboration, who used the 10-year 4FGL-DR2 catalog \citep{2020arXiv200511208B, 2020ApJS..247...33A}, we used the more recent 12-year 4FGL-DR3 catalog \citep{2022arXiv220111184F} in our analysis to create the source model, which includes more sources.
+More specifically, the LHAASO team manually added two new $\gamma$-ray sources in their source model to describe the region of interest (ROI) found with the "find source" tool of \texttt{fermipy} \citep{2017ICRC...35..824W}.
+One of the two sources visible in their plot (see bottom left square in the left of Figure~6 of \cite{2021ApJ...919L..22C}) is now confirmed in the new DR3 catalog as an interstellar gas clump, but with slightly shifted coordinates (4FGL J2115.2+5219c).
+The other source does not appear in the new \emph{Fermi}-LAT catalog, and is also not detected in our analysis.
+As recommended, we included sources in our model up to $5^\circ$ beyond our ROI, keeping their parameters frozen in the likelihood fit.